curegit/halftone-converter/README.md

 stop the program immediately by an error even if jobs remain

-By default, it skips failed jobs and starts the next one.
+By default, it skips failed jobs (corrupted images, etc.) and starts the next one.

 #### -g, --glob